kalaitzi-gif/DSCI510FinalProject/README.md

 **STEP D: Standardize columns across DEWP CSV file and raw WB JSON file to merge the files in preparation for analysis in 'run_analysis.py'.**

 11.)
 Convert raw WB JSON data from long to wide format

 12.)
-Perform outer merge on processed 'filtered_dartmouth_df' file with processed 'wb_records_wide' file, based on the union of keys from both dataframes ('Country' and 'Year')
+Perform outer merge on processed 'filtered_dartmouth_df' file with processed 'wb_records_wide' file, based on the union of keys from both dataframes ("Country" and "Year")

 13.)
 Save merged file

+This step properly prepares the DEWP and WB data for Step 3 of this project (Data Analysis, "run_analysis.py"), which will analyze these data to reflect the risk of ongoing mass killing in the Caucasus countries for 2024 - 2025.

-The precise processes utilized for data cleaning necessary for this project are detailed in the "clean_data.py" file required for Step 2: Data Cleaning.
+The precise processes used for data cleaning in this project are detailed in the "clean_data.py" file, which is required for Step 3: Data Analysis.